remzikocak/laravel-options/README.md

 composer require remzikocak/laravel-options
 ```

-The Package will automatically register a Service Provider and a Facade.
+The Package will automatically register the Service Provider and Facade.
-Then you need to publish and migrate:
+Afterwards, you need to publish and migrate:

 ``` bash
 php artisan vendor:publish --provider="RKocak\Options\OptionsServiceProvider"
 php artisan migrate
 ```

-This will create the migration files and options file in your config folder.
+This will create the migration files and options.php file in your config folder.

 ## Usage
 First of all, you need to create a Optiongroup and an Option.